 - Some private servers have glitched programming that takes it even farther, with corpses that keep attacking you while not being attackable in return.

-- Can be done in the second Phantasy Star game.
+- Can be done in Phantasy Star II.
 First, kill off everyone except Shir, then enter a shop repeatedly until she steals something and leaves the party.
 You'll now be able to walk around with an all dead party, though the second you get into an encounter, you'll die immediately.

 - Also easily doable in Star Ocean: The Second Story: just use a Mandrake on each member of your active party, which kills anyone it's used on.
 The game also has another, far more annoying inversion of this: often later in the game when facing powerful enemies that can easily kill, paralyze or petrify you, you'll end up getting a Game Over right after you use a healing item or spell to cure one of said statuses due to the game not bothering to check if someone's currently in process of being cured from them before declaring the battle lost due to all four characters being considered dead at the same time for a brief period of time (e.g., a mage casts a status recovery spell and gets killed while it's going off).
 This means you'll often end up with a freshly-healed character standing there while the battle fades out and you're forced to reload your save.

 - The original Grand Theft Auto had an occasional glitch if you got into a vehicle just when it exploded, where you wouldn't die until you got out of the car again.
 Until you do, you can be a zombie cruising the streets in the wreckage of a destroyed car.

 - In The Elder Scrolls III: Morrowind, there is a glitch where if you execute it correctly, the opponent, 99% of the time, will become immortal.
 That is, they have only one Hit Point left no matter what you do.
 The other 1% of the time, they will die instantly.